 STARTING THE PROCESS

-Finding the right therapist can be a confusing and frustrating experience and may take some time to find the right 'fit'.
-I suggest that you aim to meet with several therapists before you make a decision.
+Finding the right therapist can be a confusing and frustrating experience and it may take some time to find the right "fit".
+I suggest that you meet with several therapists before making a decision.

 Here's how the process could look if you decided to get in touch with me.